aldur15/Hello-World/README.md

 # To try out the programm

+- simply download the repository
+- unpack it
-- simply download the repository unpack it and select the Hello-World.html file to open the website in your prefered webbrowser
+- select the Hello-World.html file to open the website in your prefered webbrowser

 ![](screenshot.JPG)